Channel Coding

 A

-This function receives a set of encoded code-words and returns the rate-matched code-words.
+This function receives a set of encoded code blocks and returns the rate-matched code blocks.
 It first performs Sub-block interleaving based on 3GPP TS 38.212, Section 5.4.1.1, then bit selection is done based on 3GPP TS 38.212, Section 5.4.1.2.
 Finally, if Coded bits Interleaving is enabled (

 A